mspkg/bgrep/README.md

 > ### *Note:* Limitations of `xxd`
 > `xxd -r` inserts (zero-valued) padding bytes whenever it sees a discontinuity on its input.
 It also believes every line of
 > input contains its configured number of columns (16 by default).
 If you give it two lines of data that "overlap", it will
-> try to seek backward in the input file.
-Pipes, standard input, and some devices do not support backward seek.
+> try to seek backward in the output file.
+Pipes, standard output, and some devices do not support backward seek.
 ```
 $ echo "1234foo89abfoof0123" | bgrep \"foo\" | xxd -r | xxd
 xxd: sorry, cannot seek backwards.